trailblazer/trailblazer/README.md

 end
 ```

-A typical operations has three essential parts:
+A typical operation has three essential parts:

 1. Usually, an Operation has a form (or, contract) to validate incoming data.
 This form can also be used for rendering the operation's form in a UI, as known from Reform.
 2. The `#process` method implements the actual operation and is the only public instance method.
 You can do whatever you want in here.